copasi/copasi.github.io/README.md

  Funding:
   -
 </pre>
-Each entry in the file must start wit a line including only a single '-'.
+Each entry in the file must start with a line including only a single '-'.
 Indentation is crucial and must be as in the example below.
 <pre>
 -
  Reference: "Diao T, Pun D, Stahl SS (2013) Aerobic Dehydrogenation of Cyclohexanone to Cyclohexenone Catalyzed by Pd(DMSO)2(TFA)2: Evidence for Ligand-Controlled Chemoselectivity.
 J. Am.
 Chem.
 Soc.
 135:8205-8212"